maximbaraliuc/eloquent-javascript/chapter-05/README.md

 <details>
 <summary>Display hints...</summary>
 <p>

-Like the && operator, the every method can stop evaluating further elements as soon as it has found one that doesn’t match.
-So the loop-based version can jump out of the loop—with break or return—as soon as it runs into an element for which the predicate function returns false.
+Like the <code>&&</code> operator, the <code>every</code> method can stop evaluating further elements as soon as it has found one that doesn’t match.
+So the loop-based version can jump out of the loop—with <code>break</code> or <code>return</code>—as soon as it runs into an element for which the predicate function returns false.
 If the loop runs to its end without finding such an element, we know that all elements matched and we should return true.

-To build every on top of some, we can apply De Morgan’s laws, which state that a && b equals !(!a || !b).
+To build <code>every</code> on top of <code>some</code>, we can apply <em>De Morgan’s laws</em>, which state that <code>a && b</code> equals <code>!(!a || !b)</code>.
 This can be generalized to arrays, where all elements in the array match if there is no element in the array that does not match..
 </p>
 </details>